snovakovic/fast-sort/README.md

 ### Fast sort highlights

-* Sorting an array of objects by one or more properties
+* Sort array of objects by one or more properties
-* Sorting flat arrays
+* Sort flat arrays
-* Sorting in multiple directions
+* Sort in multiple directions
-* Easy to read syntax for asc and desc sorting
+* Easy to read syntax
-* Faster than other sort alternatives
+* Faster than other popular sort alternatives
-* Undefined and null values are always sorted to bottom of list no matter if ordering is ascending or descending.
+* Undefined and null values are always sorted to bottom

 Under the hood sort use a [native JavaScript sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
-Usage of native sort implies that sorting is not necessarily [stable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) and it also implies that input array is modified(sorted) same as it would be when applying native sort
+Usage of native sort implies that sorting is not necessarily [stable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) and it also implies that input array is modified(sorted) same as it would be when applying native sort.

 ### Example